“Mommy! I need my diaper changed, my, my diaper changed!”

 With our first child, I read all of the books.
 I listened to hours of advice.
 The minute he turned 2 years old, I bought a potty chair and we began the work of potty training time.
 And boy, was it work.

 With our second, I took a slightly more relaxed approach.
-He was only 16 months younger than his big brother.
+He’s only 16 months younger than his big brother.
 With potty training still fresh in our minds, I decided to use peer pressure in a positive way.
 When brother 2 went to the potty, everyone in the family got to eat some M&Ms. Worked like a charm.

 By the time I potty trained babies number 3 and 4, I had learned to roll with the punches.
 Every baby was different, learned differently, and would potty train at their own pace.
 No matter how many times I banged my head against the wall.